Georgefemiwise/MailDrop/README.md

 # MailDrop
-An email sending system that drops simple emails on birthdays, month starts, month end, and announcement to students.
+An email sending system that drops simple sends email on the weekeds

 # How it works